walterfreeman/phy211/homework.md

 <a href="hw/hw8.pdf">Homework 8</a>, due Tuesday, April 18, by 1PM (Students
 taking the exam at ODS may turn it in when they get done)

-<a href="hw/hw9.pdf">Homework 9</a>, due Friday, April 28, at the beginning of recitation
+<a href="hw/hw9.pdf">Homework 9</a>, due Tuesday, May 2 at 8PM, to your TA's mailbox

+<a href="hw/xc.pdf">Extra Credit</a>, due Friday, May 5 at 4PM, to your TA's mailbox